Stephen McLaughlin: Southend (loan)

 After a spell back at Forest, McLaughlin signed with Southend United until the end of the 2014–15 season.

-His debut for the Shrimpers was away at Bury, however this lasted just six minutes as the game was abandoned due to torrential rain, and his next game was at home to Mansfield which Southend won 2–0, and McLaughlin played 87 minutes.
-He scored twice in his spell for the Shrimpers, the first was in a 2–0 win over Newport and the second helped Southend to Wembley Stadium as he scored in extra time of the League 2 play-off semi-final against Stevenage.
+His debut for The Shrimpers was away at Bury, however this lasted just six minutes as the game was abandoned due to torrential rain, and his next game was at home to Mansfield Town which Southend won 2–0, and McLaughlin played 87 minutes.
+He scored twice in his spell for Southend, the first was in a 2–0 win over Newport County and the second helped Southend to Wembley Stadium as he scored in extra time of the League Two play-off semi-final against Stevenage.
 He went on to play an hour in the final against Wycombe Wanderers, which Southend eventually won 7–6 on penalties meaning that they won promotion to League One.
 After that game McLaughlin's loan spell ended, although having been released by Nottingham Forest, he has been linked with a permanent move back to Southend.